JWiggins973/animal-shelter-dashboard/README.md

 > The base dashboard code was provided by Southern New Hampshire University as part of CS340 Client/Server Development.
 The CRUD module (`crudModule.py`) and all enhancements listed below were implemented by Jermaine Wiggins.

 ## 📁 Original Artifact
-The original Dash-based version is on the [`main` branch](https://github.com/JWiggins973/animal-shelter-dashboard/tree/main).
+The original Dash-based version is on [`main`](https://github.com/JWiggins973/animal-shelter-dashboard/tree/main).

 ## 🌐 Live Demo
 [View on GitHub Pages](https://jwiggins973.github.io/animal-shelter-dashboard/) — powered by 100 real records exported as mock data from the live database, no backend required.